drbean/edit/jeffreykuo/Send_thermal_pad.md

 ### **Performance evaluation**

-From the earlier discussions, the performance evaluation of silicone rubber composite is shown in Table 11.
-It can be observed that silicone rubber/*h*-BN composites possess good thermal conductivity, mechanical properties and other properties.
-The density of composite with silicone resin showed a slight reduction compared with the neat composite.
-The density value for all of samples was lower than the predetermined limit.
+The performance evaluation of the silicone rubber composites, drawing on data from the discussion above, is shown in Table 11.
+It can be observed that silicone rubber/*h*-BN composites possess good thermal conductivity, mechanical and other properties.
+The density of the composites with silicone resin showed a slight reduction compared with the neat composite.
+The density of all of the samples was lower than the predetermined limit.
-The tensile strength of silicone composite was exceeds the expected value and improve with the addition of silicone resin, the best improvement was achieved by addition of Al-MQT3 resin.
-Silicone composite without silicone resin showed low elongation at break, only 22%, as expected from poor compatibility between the silicone rubber and *h*-BN particle.
-Addition of silicone resin successfully enhanced its flexibility more than doubled, with the best improvement was achieved by addition of Vi-MQT3 resin.
-The hardness of silicone composite achieved the maximum predetermined value and the addition of silicone resin slightly reduced the hardness with the best reduction by addition of MQ resin.
+The tensile strength of the composites exceeded the expected value and improved with the addition of silicone resin, the best improvement being achieved by addition of Al-MQT3 resin.
+Composites without silicone resin showed low elongation at break, only 22%, as expected from the poor compatibility between the silicone rubber and *h*-BN particles.
+The addition of silicone resin was able to more than double its flexibility, with the best improvement being achieved by addition of Vi-MQT3 resin.
+The hardness of the composites achieved the maximum predetermined value and the addition of silicone resin slightly reduced the hardness with the best reduction by addition of MQ resin.
 The thermal conductivity of composite achieved the predetermined